wangweitl81/great/lwms-web-basic/README.md

 Font Awesome - for icon
 normalize.css - for boilerplate
 bootstrap - popular css library

+# The template engine
+We use thymeleaf template engine for server-side templating, those files ending with .html will be regarded as thymeleaf templates, the files ending with .htm will be regarded as static html pages, usually used as angularjs partial views.

 ## Other Notes
 - To change the port that jetty will start on, set the jetty.port property